clinton-hall/nzbToMedia/README.md

 Installation
 ------------
 ### General

 1. Put all files in a directory wherever you want to keep them (eg. /scripts/ in the home directory of your nzb client) and change the permission accordingly so the nzb client can access to this files.

+### nzbToSickBeard

+1. Rename the file autoProcessTV.cfg.sample to autoProcessTV.cfg and fill in the appropriate fields as they apply to your installation.

+	host: Set this to "localhost" if SickBeard and your download client are on the same system. otherwise enter the ipaddress of the system SickBeard is insatlled on.
+	port: Set this to the port that SickBeard is running on.
+	username: Set this to the user name required to log on to the SickBeard web GUI. (optional)
+	password: Set this to the password required to log on to the SickBeard web GUI. (optional)
+	web_root: Set this to the web_root value specified in SickBeard for Apache Reverse Proxy. (optional)
+	ssl: Set this to "1" if you access SickBeard via ssl (https) otherwise leave this as "0" for http.
+	watch_dir: Set this only if SickBeard is on another PC to your download client and the directory structure is different.(optional)
+	failed_fork: Set this to "1" if you are using the failed fork branch.
+Otherwise set this to "0". (optional)

+### nzbToCouchPotato

-2. Rename the file autoProcessMovie.cfg.sample to autoProcessMovie.cfg and fill in the appropriate fields as they apply to your installation.
+1. Rename the file autoProcessMovie.cfg.sample to autoProcessMovie.cfg and fill in the appropriate fields as they apply to your installation.

-	[Notes_On_Delay]
+	host: Set this to "localhost" if CouchPotatoServer and your download client are on the same system. otherwise enter the ipaddress of the system SickBeard is insatlled on.
+	port: Set this to the port that CouchPotatoServer is running on.
+	username: Set this to the user name required to log on to the CouchPotatoServer web GUI. (optional)
+	password: Set this to the password required to log on to the CouchPotatoServer web GUI. (optional)
+	web_root: Set this to the web_root value specified in CouchPotatoServer for Apache Reverse Proxy. (optional)
+	ssl: Set this to "1" if you access CouchPotatoServer via ssl (https) otherwise leave this as "0" for http.
-	Delay must be a minimum of 60 seconds for the renamer.scan to run successfully.
-CouchPotato performs a test to ensure files/folder are not newer than 1 minute to prevent renaming of files that are still extracting.
+	Delay: Delay must be a minimum of 60 seconds for the renamer.scan to run successfully.
+CouchPotatoServer performs a test to ensure files/folder are not newer than 1 minute to prevent renaming of files that are still extracting.

-	[Notes_On_Method_renamer]
+	apikey: Enter the api key used for CouchPotatoServer.
+Found in CouchPotatoServer->settings->general (addvanced setting)
-	Method "renamer" is the default which will cause CouchPotato to move and rename downloaded files as specified in the CouchPotato renamer settings.
+	Method:	Method "renamer" is the default which will cause CouchPotatoserver to move and rename downloaded files as specified in the CouchPotatoServer renamer settings.
 	        This will also add the movie to the manage list and initiate any configured notifications.
-	In this case your nzb client must extract the files to the "from" folder as specified in your CouchPotato renamer settings.
+	        In this case your nzb client must extract the files to the "from" folder as specified in your CouchPotatoServer renamer settings.
 Renamer must be enabled but automatic scan can be disabled by setting "Run Every" to "0".

-	[Notes_On_Method_manage]
-	Method "manage" will make CouchPotato update the list of managed movies if manager is enabled but renamer is not enabled.
+	        Method "manage" will make CouchPotatoServer update the list of managed movies if manager is enabled but renamer is not enabled.
-	In this case your nzb client must extract the files directly to your final movies folder (as configured in CouchPotato manage settings) and Manage must be enabled.
+	        In this case your nzb client must extract the files directly to your final movies folder (as configured in CouchPotatoServer manage settings) and Manage must be enabled.

 3. If you have added .py to your PATHEXT (in windows) or you have given nzbToCouchPotato.py executable permissions, or you are using the compiled executables you can manually call this process outside of